BLIK Level 0

 }

-A BLIK code is valid for 2 minutes from the moment it is generated in the banking app.
-Make sure the form on your website informs the customer about the need to enter the code quickly.
+A BLIK code is valid for 2 minutes after it is generated in the banking app.
+Make sure the form tells the customer to enter it promptly.